Top of pageSkip to main content

 5. Add your email to your profile (Left Menu > Settings > Profile)

-Office of Health Promotion (OHP) provides opportunities for students to explore their physical and mental wellbeing.
-Students are encouraged to make the Office of Health Promotion a destination in the daily schedule.
-The Well is available from 10:00 a.m. to 5:00 p.m.
-Monday-Friday.
+Office of Health Promotion (OHP) provides opportunities for students to explore their physical and mental well-being.

 The staff can also be found throughout campus facilitating programs and engaging the community to ensure students embrace health and wellness as necessary contributor to their success at Emory University and beyond.